ClemensDinkel/Test-Draggable-Bug/README.md

 Observations made beforehand:
 - Firefox's touch emulator doesn't seem to have problems with react-draggable so the conclusion lies ahead that it's really a problem of the chrome touch emulator.

+Result:
+- onClick is only fired on touch devices when only tapping the button.
+A longer press on the button results in the draggable swallowing the action.
+- onPointerDown is always fired.